sturteva/public/README.md

              access the Open Weather API using either a city's Zip Code or the city name.
 It also does an asynchronous POST request.
 This is all done using Javascript and HTML.

-(6) GET & POST: This is an early backend project that simply checks to see if
+(6) GET & POST: This is an early backend project that simply checks to see if a request was a GET or a POST request and displays it.
-                a request was a GET or a POST request and displays it.
-This uses Javascript, HTML and Node.js.
+                This uses JavaScript, HTML and Node.js.

-(7) DOM Traveral: A simple demonstration of traversing the DOM and setting up
+(7) DOM Traveral: A simple demonstration of traversing the DOM and setting up events in JavaScript.
-                  events in Javascript.